Titers Part Two: Immunity Without Vaccination?

 In my previous blog, I shared the basics of titer testing (click here to read if you missed it).
 A titer test for distemper and parvovirus is an essential part of my preventative dog health program.
 Rabies titers are also useful in many cases, but are not yet legally accepted as proof of immunity in many jurisdictions.
 Hopefully they will be in the future, as laws catch up with science.

 Two key terms that are sometimes confused by both owners and veterinarians are immunity and vaccination.
 Vaccination is the administration of antigenic material (vaccine) to stimulate an individual’s immune system to develop adaptive immunity to a pathogen.
 Immunity is defined as the ability of an organism to resist a particular infection or toxin by the action of specific antibodies or sensitized white blood cells.
-Vaccination does not automatically give dog immunity – the dog’s immune system must respond to the vaccine and produce antibodies and memory cells to become immune.
-But what about the opposite – can a dog be immune without a vaccination?
+Vaccination does not automatically give a dog immunity – the dog’s immune system must respond to the vaccine and produce antibodies and memory cells to become immune.
+But what about the opposite – can a dog become immune without a vaccination?

 While you may be thinking of course not, I bet a large percentage of readers are walking examples of immunity without vaccination.
-Did you get measles mumps as a child?
-If so, having the disease caused your immune system to develop antibodies so you will not get measles or mumps again.
-In the dog, having kennel cough can stimulate immunity to the particular strains involved in the particular case.
-However, because kennel cough can be caused by any number of different bacteria and viruses, a dog does not become completely immune.
+Did you get measles or mumps as a child?
+If so, having the disease(s) caused your immune system to develop antibodies so you will not get measles or mumps again.
+In the dog, having kennel cough can stimulate immunity to the particular strains of virus and/or bacteria involved in that particular case.
+However, because kennel cough, like the common human cold, can be caused by any number of different bacteria and/or viruses, a dog does not become completely immune.

-Another way a dog can develop immunity without being vaccinated is by low level natural exposure.
+Another way a dog can develop immunity without being vaccinated is by low-level natural exposure.
 I experienced this with my own dogs when I was working at a busy animal shelter.
 My dogs came to work with me, and stayed in my office.
 My office was between the stray dog holding area and the intake area.
 Many dogs with kennel cough and other diseases passed in front of my door.
 My dogs were exposed, but in tiny increments over time (through whatever airborne germs passed under the door as a dog coughed in the hallway).
 This allowed them to become immune, despite not having been vaccinated against kennel cough.

 As discussed in my previous blog, as well as widely shared by Dr. Ron Schultz, any measurable titer means that memory cells have been produced.
 This implies immunity.
 Most laboratories will have a “minimum” amount of antibodies that they feel assures immunity.
 For Kansas State’s laboratory, that amount is 1:32 for distemper and 1:80 for parvovirus.
 (Remember a titer is measured by dilution, so the lower the ratio, the higher the level of antibody present).

-Fame and Flair tested at 1:2 and 1:4 for distemper antibody levels.
+Fame and Flare tested at 1:2 and 1:4 for distemper antibody levels.
 These are low values, but they are measurable, suggesting that memory cells have been produced.
 The question is, were enough produced by this small response to ensure protection in the face of exposure?
 Distemper is not a threat in my area at this time – in fact I’ve been blessed to never have seen a case in over 25 years of practice.
 But it is still often seen in many parts of the country.